babelyx/info.babelyx.com/about/user_guide/_enus.md

    - Each of your content artifacts will be engraved on the InterPlanetary File System (IPFS), decentralized and permanently stored.
 3. **Smart Transactions**
    - More wonderfully, in Babelyx, your content artifacts will also be packaged into a vending machine, and other users must pay you to read, hold, or take over your artifacts.
-   - You can also cast each content artifact into a unique creation coin (NFT) to become your token asset and trade it across platforms.
+   - You can also cast each content artifact into a unique creation coin (NFT) to become your crypto asset and trade it across platforms.
 4. **Perpetual Realization**
    - 7x24 hours of automated transactions bring you a steady stream of passive income!
 No customer service, no delivery, no after-sales, you only need to focus on the creation.
    - User payments go directly into your exclusive blockchain account, without an intermediary platform, without advertising.
 Value get directly realized from your creation.